Fatigued Driving Tips: 6 Signs You Might Be Too Tired to Drive

 6. Your muscles feel twitchy.
 Lack of sleep can cause the release of stress hormones, which can make you achy, restless, and irritable.
 If you find you can’t keep from shifting in your seat, or you feel an uncontrollable need to shake out your arms and legs, you’re fatigued driving.

-If you’ve been hurt in an accident and you suspect the other driver was fatigued driving, we can help.
-Call us today!
+We can help if you’ve been hurt in an accident and you suspect the other driver was fatigued driving.
+Call The Law Offices of Pat Maloney at (210) 226-8888 today!